/ Emerging Artist award

 Director of Ryedale Folk Museum, Hutton le Hole

 Jennifer has worked in the cultural heritage sector for over a decade.
 In late 2013, she took up post as Director of Ryedale Folk Museum.
 This open air Museum, in the heart of the North York Moors, is spread across six acres with twenty heritage buildings and a collection of 40,000 objects.
 As Director, Jennifer also manages the art gallery space.
 Working with emerging artists and those with national reputations, Jennifer has organised, managed and curated exhibitions with artists including Helen Sear, Francesca Simon, Hester Cox, the Printmakers Circle (North Yorkshire) and Tessa Bunney.
-In 2017, she worked with Leeds Museums & Galleries to bring an exhibition of fine art works to the gallery including paintings by Lubaina Himid, William Scott and Samuel Peploe.

 Photo by Anthony Chappel-Ross